 Tracing your benchmarks will give you access to a synchronization blocking profile that shows where goroutines block waiting on synchronization primitives are.
 Goroutines spend 9ms blocked in synchronization waiting for a value from the unbuffered channel while a 50-sized buffer only wait for 1.9ms:

-Thanks to the buffer, when the latency comes to send a value it is decreased by five:
+Thanks to the buffer, the latency is here divided by five:

 We do now have a confirmation of our previous doubts.
 The size of the buffer can play an important role in our application performances.